lennartvrg/dlog/python/README.md

 With the API_KEY generated, you are ready to install the module and configure dlog.

-**6. Install and configure dlog**
+**6. Install and configure dlog_python**

-You can install the module using `pip install dlog` and configure it either for regular or serverless environments.
+You can install the module using `pip install dlog_python` and configure it either for regular or serverless environments.
 To see how this is done, please consult the [Basic Example](#basic) or [AWS Lambda Example](#serverless-functions).